The Philadelphia experiment on the USS Eldridge remains one of the most famous governmental experiments to date. The only problem? It never happened.

 The only problem with the tale?
 According to the government, it never happened.

 The story of the Philadelphia Experiment has lived on for decades, despite the fact that much of what is known is pure conjecture.
-Of the hundreds of stories and details that have been thrown around over the years, only a few things are for certain:
+Of the hundreds of stories and details that have been thrown around over the years, only a few things are known for certain.

 One, that a man named Morris K. Jessup, an astronomer specializing in the propulsion of unidentified flying objects, received a letter from a man named Carlos Allende (also referred to as Carl Allen) who claimed to have witnessed a secret experiment in the Philadelphia Naval Shipyard.

 Allende claimed that a naval ship known as the USS Eldridge had been teleported through time to another dimension where its crew had encountered aliens.
 Jessup attempted to investigate Allende’s claims, though he could not find any physical evidence to support them.
 Eventually, he wrote Allende off as a fool.

 Two, that Jessup had published a book titled The Case for the UFO, which detailed how UFO’s might be able to fly.
 A few years after receiving Carlos Allende’s mysterious letter, he received word from the Office of Naval Research that a copy of his book had been sent to them, fully annotated in three different handwritings – potentially one of them alien.